peterheesterman/ree/README.md

-# REE
+# Ree

-A simple version of the tree unix utility.
+A simplified version of the tree unix utility.

-Prints out depth-indented listing of files.
+Prints out depth-indented listing of files in a folder (or list of folders).